LuisAlejandro/agoras/docs/migration/cli.rst

    Credential parameters in the table above apply to ``agoras <platform> authorize`` only.
    Platform action commands no longer accept credential or identity CLI flags.

 **Note**: Utils commands use the same auth model as platform actions since 2.1.0.
 Run ``agoras <platform> authorize`` or set environment variables; credential CLI flags are not accepted on utils.
-Legacy ``agoras publish`` still accepts prefixed credential flags until 3.0.
+Legacy ``agoras publish`` accepted prefixed credential flags through 2.x and was removed in Agoras 3.0.

 Content Parameters
 ------------------